 Recycling The Tzu Chi Way.

 All across the world where you see Tzu Chi recycling centers, there is this interesting scenario where all the workers are volunteers and many are elderly.
-This is specially so in Taiwan, where people past their prime are happily working away daily in the recycling centers voluntarily without pay.
+This is especially true in Taiwan, where people past their prime are happily working away daily in the recycling centers voluntarily without pay.
 These elderly volunteers are responding to the Master’s clarion call to participate in “the fertile ground for spiritual cultivation”.
 The Master likened recycling work to the Buddhist concept of “rebirth”, turning waste materials into useful products.
-At the same time reduce wastage and reduce pollution. making the world a greener and a more pleasant place to live in.
+At the same time, they reduce wastage and reduce pollution, making the world a greener and a more pleasant place to live in.

 Anyone is able to contribute to recycling activities.
 Who doesn’t know how to separate pieces of paper or flattening plastic bottles?
 Now the senior volunteers not only can contribute their effort to save the world, they have also gathered together as social units to keep themselves busy and happy.
 As the Master repeatedly reminds all volunteers that “recycling work helps the body to be healthy, and the mind to be happy”.
 In fact, the Taiwanese dialect for recycle is "huan po" which means "turn into treasure"!
 Hence, there is this wonderful saying in Tzu Chi: “Turn garbage into gold, and gold into loving heart.”

 Another beneficial program behind Tzu Chi recycling activities is to help depressed people find solace and fellowship.
 There are numerous stories of how Tzu Chi volunteers were able to rehabilitate depressed people through participating in its recycling activities.
 These people were either recovering from serious illnesses or going through difficult personal problems.
 Through recycling activities, these people have been able to recover from their depression and start living a happier life again.